 Having captured Stephen, Matilda went to London to prepare for her coronation as queen.
 She had secured the support of Henry of Blois in return for a promise that he would have control of the church.

 There was an uprising in London in support of King Stephen and Matilda was forced to flee to Oxford.

-Stephen’s wife, Queen Matilda, recaptured London.
-Henry of Blois Bishop of Winchester changed sides and gave his support to Stephen’s wife.
+Stephen’s wife, succeeded in recapturing London.
+Henry of Blois Bishop of Winchester changed sides again and gave his support to Stephen’s wife, Matilda of Boulogne.

 1141 (14th September)